talister/photometrypipeline/doc/supported.rst

 together using the correct orientations.
 Furthermore, it is recommended to flatten FITS files with multiple headers by simply combining the individual headers under a single extension.

-If you would like to use the pipeline for other observatories, please contact me.

 .. _supported_catalogs: